ni/nilrt-snac-guide/source/appendix_1.rst

 The default system logging configuration can be extended to meet mission requirements by appending configurations to the ``/etc/syslog-ng/syslog-ng.conf`` file.

-The SNAC configuraton enables *persistent log storage*.
+The SNAC configuration enables *persistent log storage*.
 Storing logs persistently may fill up the NILRT system's disk space, potentially halting other system operations.
 Integrators are directed to periodically retrieve NILRT system logs, store them on another system, and then clean the logs on the NILRT system.